DrustZ/drustz.github.io/index.md

 title: Home
 ---

 Greetings!
 I'm Mingrui Zhang (张明瑞).
-I am a Member of Technical Staff at [Reflection.ai] in New York City (<span style="color: red;">We're hiring!
-Message me on Linkedin if you're interested</span>).
+I am a Member of Technical Staff at [Reflection.ai] in New York City.
 I graduated from the University of Washington [Information School] as a Ph.D.
 My advisor is Prof. [Jacob O. Wobbrock], who directs the [ACE Lab].
 Before that, I gained my BEng of Computer Science & Technology from [Tsinghua University], China.

 My research interests are in Human-Computer Interaction and AI agents.
 Recent years I moved to developing Large-langugage Models (LLM), especially on their agentic capabilities which resembles a lot of how humans interact with the environment.
 In the past, I've done research for input interactions (e.g. gesture/text input, targeting) for Meta's [Rayban Display] and [Oculus] devices.
 My PhD work focused on intelligent text entry methods, including improving and evaluating the technology that facilitates human communication process (e.g. smart speaker, auto correction/prediction), and making them accessible for people with different abilities.